-- Excluding any pixels that reach a certain threshold value.
+- Excluding any pixels above a certain elevation threshold

-Here we focus on how to mask pixels using the mask tool, but for completeness, we also include a short description of how to do it (and more advanced masking) using the calculator tool.
+Here we focus on how to mask pixels using the Mask out part of image block, but for completeness, we also include a short description of how to do it (and more advanced masking) using the calculator tool.

-- Within a workflow, add the Mask block.
+- Within a workflow, add the Mask out part of image block, this is found under Filter in the toolbox

-- It will automatically identify which data layers are available and offer them in the drop-down menu.
+- The block automatically identifies which bands are available and shows them in the drop-down menu

-- If you choose an image data layer, it will automatically give you numeric options based on criteria (less then, greater than, etc).
+- If you choose a numeric band (e.g. elevation) it will automatically give you numeric options based on criteria (less then, greater than, etc).
 Enter the number you want as the threshold.

-- If you choose a thematic layer (such as a land classification) you will get a drop-down menu that includes all the classes.
+- If you choose a thematic band (e.g. land classification) you will get a drop-down menu that includes all the classes.

 - The wording on the block is important: pixels that meet the criteria will be taken out of the data layer.

-- This works in the same way as above, except that the other data layer has to be imported into the workflow you are working on.
+- This works in the same way as above, except that the image used to mask is set in a separate workflow

-- To do this, use a Save Data for Re-use block within the workflow that has the data you want to use for setting the masking criteria.
+- To do this, use a Save data for re-use block within the workflow that has the dataset you want to use for your mask

-- As an example, imagine you wanted to examine some Sentinel 1 data, but you only wanted to analyse those areas with forest cover.
-The following two workflows achieve that:
+- As an example, imagine you wanted to examine some Landsat data, but you only wanted to analyse areas that aren't classed as water:

-- The first workflow on the left draws in the Hansen tree cover map and saves it for re-use.
+- The first workflow on the left draws in the land cover data to create the masking image, combines it into a single image using the Aggregate image in time block, and saves it for re-use.

 - The easiest way is to enter a simple Boolean expression, such as DATA > 5 (where DATA is the chosen variable from an available data layer).
 The output layer will then be a layer that is equal to 1 where the expression is true (in this case, DATA is greater than 5) and zero everywhere else.